mapFactory/Submodule-Example/readme.md

 command

 #Manipulations not requiring any work.
-##clone to your local computer
+##Clone to your local computer

 git clone --recursive https://github.com/miketestgit01/Submodule-Example.git

 note: https://github.com/miketestgit01/Submodule-Example.git
 (will not copy all files)

-##delete from your local computer through terminal
+##Delete from your local computer through terminal

 to delete locally.
 rm -rf localdirectoryname